-The LTC®1871-7 is a current mode, boost, flyback and SEPIC controller optimized for driving 6V-rated MOSFETs in high voltage applications.
-The LTC1871-7 works equally well in low or high power applications and requires few components to provide a complete power supply solution.
-The switching frequency can be set with an external resistor over a 50kHz to 1MHz range, and can be synchronized to an external clock using the MODE/SYNC pin.
-Burst Mode operation at light loads, a low minimum operating supply voltage of 6V and a low shutdown quiescent current of $10\mu A$ make the LTC1871-7 well suited for battery-operated systems.
+The LTC[®]1871 is a wide input range, current mode, boost, flyback or SEPIC controller that drives an N-channel power MOSFET and requires very few external components.
+Intended for low to medium power applications, it eliminates the need for a current sense resistor by utilizing the power MOSFET's on-resistance, thereby maximizing efficiency.

+The IC's operating frequency can be set with an external resistor over a 50kHz to 1MHz range, and can be synchronized to an external clock using the MODE/SYNC pin.
+Burst Mode operation at light loads, a low minimum operating supply voltage of 2.5V and a low shutdown quiescent current of 10μ A make the LTC1871 ideally suited for battery-operated systems.

 For applications requiring constant frequency operation, Burst Mode operation can be defeated using the MODE/SYNC pin.
+Higher output voltage boost, SEPIC and flyback applications are possible with the LTC1871 by connecting the SENSE pin to a resistor in the source of the power MOSFET.

-The LTC1871-7 is available in the 10-lead MSOP package.
+The LTC1871 is available in the 10-lead MSOP package.